 Shredded wheat is one of many boxes of cereals staring at you from store shelves, and it's actually one of your better choices for nutritional value.
 Unlike most breakfast cereals, shredded wheat is not loaded with added sugar, and it also supplies good amounts of several key vitamins and minerals.
 It's versatile, too, so you don't have to limit yourself to eating it with a splash of milk and a spoon.

 Compared to most other types of breakfast cereal, plain shredded wheat contains less than 1 gram of sugar per cup.
-This means that shredded wheat is a smart breakfast choice, especially considering that women should limit their sugar intake to 24 grams daily, and men shouldn't have more than 36 grams, according to the American Heart Association.
+This means that a shredded wheat bowl is a smart breakfast choice, especially considering that women should limit their sugar intake to 24 grams daily (about 6 teaspoons), and men shouldn't have more than 36 grams (about 9 teaspoons), according to the American Heart Association.
 Too much sugar can increase your risk of unhealthy weight gain, obesity and heart disease.
 Before pouring yourself a bowl of shredded wheat, however, know that the low amount of sugar is found only in the regular variety.
 A cup of frosted shredded wheat contains 11.6 grams of sugar, which is almost 3 teaspoons.

 Vitamins and Minerals

-In addition to pouring milk over a bowl of shredded wheat, there are other ways to incorporate the food into your diet.
-Top a serving of low-fat plain yogurt with crushed shredded wheat and fresh berries, or break several pieces of shredded wheat over a bowl of fresh fruit salad with bananas, kiwi, strawberries and apples.
+In addition to pouring milk over a shredded wheat bowl, there are other ways to incorporate the food into your diet.
+Top a serving of low-fat plain yogurt with crushed shredded wheat and fresh berries, or break several pieces of Post shredded wheat over a bowl of fresh fruit salad with bananas, kiwi, strawberries and apples.
 Crushed shredded wheat will increase the nutritional value of a bowl of oatmeal, as well as add a bit of crunch to the food.